obaduyi/voicetask/README.md

-# voicetask
+# Voicetask
-It speech recognition to plan a To-Do list, where you can type OR use your voice to remove, do, and undo tasks as you wish.
+It speech recognition to plan a To-Do list, where you can type OR use your Voice to Remove, Do, and Undo tasks as you wish.